ron0studios/ron0studios.github.io/content/posts/hackupc.md

 tags: ["hackathon", "project"]
 math: true
 toc: true
-summary: My time at HackSussex, and the project we made targetting misinformation from BlueSky in real time!
+summary: My time at HackUPC, one of Europe's largest hackathons, and my first tech event abroad!
 ---

 > [!EXPERIMENT] THIS IS A DRAFT!